wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/trading.md

 ### Using Waves.Exchange

 You can use online, desktop or mobile app.
-See the [Start Trading (Online & Desktop)](https://docs.waves.exchange/en/waves-exchange/waves-exchange-online-desktop/online-desktop-trading) and [Start Trading (Mobile)](https://docs.waves.exchange/en/waves-exchange/waves-exchange-mobile/mobile-trading/mobile-start-trading) sections of the Waves.Exchange documentation.
+See the [Start Trading (Online & Desktop)](https://docs.waves.exchange/en/waves-exchange/waves-exchange-online-desktop/online-desktop-trading) and [Start Trading (Mobile)](https://docs.waves.exchange/en/waves-exchange/waves-exchange-mobile/mobile-trading/mobile-start-trading) articles of the Waves.Exchange documentation.

 ### Using JavaScript